How to use len() in Python

 print(f"Average word length: {avg_word_length:.1f} characters")

-This example showcases how len() can be a key part of basic text analysis.
-The code first uses the split() method to break the main article string into separate lists of lines and words.
-Then, len() is used on these new lists to get the total counts for each.
+This example showcases how len() works with string manipulation.
+The code uses the split() method to break the article string into separate lists of lines and words.
+It then calculates the average word length in a single, efficient line, building on techniques used for counting words in Python.

 Using len() for input validation in web applications

-In web applications, len() is a go-to function for validating user input, like checking if a username or password meets a required character count.
+In web development, len() is a go-to function for validating user input, ensuring that fields like usernames and passwords meet specific length requirements.

 def validate_user_input(username, password):